ceramic-sf/quick-boi-source/bolq.md

 Some ideas cause you to do something, others do not.
 ```

 You may have many ideas in a day, but only a few cause you to do something.
-If you receive a new idea from someone and it does not cause your behaviour to change, that idea is less likley to spread that another idea that caused you to take action and do something that helped spread the idea.
+If you receive a new idea from someone and it does not cause your behaviour to change, that idea is less likely to spread that another idea that caused you to take action and do something that helped spread the idea.

 *A subset of ideas you have influence your behaviour.*